frikkfossdal/Vespidae/developLog/README.md

 There still is an error in the solver / translation routines in Actions.
 It adds the last point of the previous operation to the travel.
 This made sense when I didnt have tool changing but is wrong now.
 This is highest priority on fix list.

+# 2503_2022

+Back working on the solver today.
+There are a couple of inconsistencies in the gcode that I want to handle.
+I also want to improve the visualization by trying to differentiate different Action types by using different symbols.

+First the solver.
+There is a lot of checking when I'm generating travel moves between operations and this makes the code look really messy and hard to cope with.
+I'm wondering if I can structure it in a better way.
+All of these moves are just conditions for partial or full retract between two actions.
+For example:

+	if(curAct.z == prevAct.z) //do travel with partial retract
+	else //full retract

+or

+	if(curAct.XY == prevAct.XY) //no retract just go to next point

+I can just do that to keep things simpler maybe.
+Check if we need full retract or not.
+In professional CAM there are parameters like *stay down level percentage*.
+Is that what I'm making here?
+Did a couple of test runs on the clank and the output code feels cleaner now.
+Onwards to visualization!

+The VisualizePathsComponent has been errorous for some time now.
+I'm suspecting somethings wrong in the way its reading Action objects.
+Ok I'm stuck here.
+I tried fiddling with the SolveInstance funciton of the visualizaer but no luck.
+I'll return with fresh eyes.